 The official religion of Malaysia is Islam, but it is also a country where people could practice any religions freely.
 Christianity is one of them.

-Not to forget, the most important event is the Christmas mass held at the churches.
+Not to forget, the most important event is the Christmas mass held at churches.

-It is a Christmas celebration like in any other countries where the Christians gather around together in sprit of unity and peacefulness, minus the cold weather and the snow.
+It is a Christmas celebration like in any other countries where the Christians gather around together in the spirit of unity and peacefulness, minus the cold weather and the snow.

-Another religious festival celebrated in Malaysia is Easter Sunday, a day to reflect on the resurrection of Christ from the dead.
-Much like Christmas, the Christians will gather at churches around the country for a special service on the holiest day on Christian calendar.
+Another religious festival celebrated in Malaysia is Easter Sunday, a day to reflect on the resurrection of Christ from death.
+Much like Christmas, Christians will gather at churches around the country for a special service on the holiest day on the Christian calendar.